 Have you been seriously injured on a vessel as a seaman?
 The federal Jones Act entitles you to several types of benefits to protect your financial future if your employer’s negligence contributed to your injuries.
 Jones Act and maritime claims are notoriously complicated, however.

-At William G. Kolodner Personal Injury Lawyers, we have a combined 80 years of experience representing injured maritime workers.
+At WGK Personal Injury Lawyers, we have a combined 80 years of experience representing injured maritime workers.
 We will help you navigate complex maritime law, build your case against your employer, and fight for the full compensation you deserve.

 Contact our law office today to schedule a free consultation with a Baltimore Jones Act lawyer who can help you value your claim and take the next steps.